 Do you want to install Portainer via Docker without a terminal?
 Are you tired of complicated guides?
 Do you want something quick and easy?
-Well today I will teach you how to install Portainer 2.0 on your Synology NAS in less than 30 seconds directly through the Task Scheduler option.
+Well today I will teach you how to install the latest Portainer 2.0.1 CE on your Synology NAS in less than 30 seconds directly through the Task Scheduler option.
 It’ll be over in a couple of seconds and it’s essentially child’s play.

 Install Docker via Synology “Package Center”.

 Go to File Station and open the docker folder.
 Inside the docker folder, create a new folder and name it portainer.
 Follow the instructions in the images below.